History of Medical and Research Ethics

 - The consent of human subject in absolute legal capacity is required.

-- The aim of the research should be to create positive impact in society
+- The aim of the research should be to create a positive impact in society.

-- The research procedure should not cause any physical or mental injuries or harms for people
+- The research procedure should not cause any physical or mental injuries or any harm to people.

 - The risk associated with the research process should be correlated with benefits associated with it for social wellbeing.

-- Proper arrangements and facilities should be arranged before conducting research process in order to limit the risk of harm to subjects
+- Proper arrangements and facilities should be arranged before conducting the research process in order to limit the risk of harm to subjects.

-- The researchers and staff members involved in research should be properly trained and scientifically qualified
+- The researchers and staff members involved in the research should be properly trained and scientifically qualified.

 Declaration of Geneva

-Immediately post-World War II the world’s medical association adopted physician oath known as Hippocratic Oath in its first at Geneva in 1948.
+Immediately post-World War II, the world’s medical association adopted a physician oath known as the Hippocratic Oath in its first at Geneva in 1948.
 The conference embraced modern ethics by setting humanitarian goals.
-The adoption of Hippocratic Oath was a move against medical crimes of Nazi Germany soldiers to harm Jewish community.
+The adoption of the Hippocratic Oath was a move against medical crimes of Nazi German soldiers to harm the Jewish community.

 The 11 tenets of this oath included:

-- I will honor all traditions and customers of medical profession
+- I will honor all traditions and customers of the medical profession.

-- I will not let any impediment like disease, gender, race, sexual orientation etc. to intervene between my duties as doctor or researcher
+- I will not let any impediment like disease, gender, race, sexual orientation etc. to intervene between my duties as a doctor or researcher.

-- I will show utmost respect for human life
+- I will show the utmost respect for human life.

 The Belmont Report

-This report was issued after a famous Tuskegee Syphilis Study conducted from 1932-1972.
+This report was issued after a famous Tuskegee Syphilis Study which was conducted from 1932-1972.
 This report was created to codify the protection of human subjects.
-It was issued on 30th September 1978 during a conference of Howard community college in Belmont Conference Center.
+It was issued on 30th September 1978 during a conference of the Howard Community College in the Belmont Conference Center.
 It was named after the location where it was conducted.